Century House Association

 What’s happening

-SET highlights during COVID have included a revamped Facebook page, numerous Zoom presentations, Bring Your Own Device events (see below), 1-1 tech support from seniors for seniors, and more.
-We’re getting started with hybrid (in-person and Zoom) meetings.
+SET highlights have included Bring Your Own Device events (see below), a revamped Facebook page, numerous Zoom presentations, 1-1 tech support from seniors for seniors, and more.

 Facebook